DeepDoge/purify.js/README.md

 ## Why Not JSX Templating?

--   **Lack of Type Safety**: JSX does not offer the same level of type safety, which can lead to runtime errors.
+-   **Lack of Type Safety**: JSX does not offer the same level of type safety, which decreases the developer experience.
 -   **Build Step Required**: JSX requires a build step, adding complexity to the development workflow.